 Other service providers offer credit-building loans, but interest rates look like the GDP of a small country and there are tons of fees.
 Not to mention, most of these things require a hard credit check and, depending on the product, approval isn’t guaranteed.

 Finally, credit repair scams are so charming they make the Tinder Swindler blush.
 These companies look legit and make lofty feel-good promises; like deleting the nasty stuff off your credit file or giving you a special kind of loan.

 Spoiler alert!
 No one can remove accurate information from your credit file, bummer, I know.
 And that super special loan is fake.
 Your payments pad their pockets, not your credit.
 Next thing you know, you’re broke and your credit score still sucks.
 Who can you trust?

 The Rick Astley of finance, that’s who.
 KOHO is never gonna tell a lie and hurt you because they’re a legitimate Canadian business partnered with Peoples Trust, a federally regulated banking institution.
-Up to $100k of your funds with KOHO are eligible for CDIC protection.
+Your funds with KOHO are eligible for CDIC protection.
 That means they have to answer to government officials with legal authority.

 Is the KOHO Credit Building program worth it?

 It’s hard to build credit and plan for the future when expensive products kill your budget and flirt with debt.
 With the KOHO Credit Building feature, you can achieve your goals without ghosting date night or falling for a credit catfish.

 People who subscribe to KOHO’s Credit Building program and make on-time payments see an average credit score improvement of 20 points within 6 months.
 Think about it, 20 points can literally be the difference between getting a loan at your own bank or standing in line at a payday lender.